Helium Could Save Our Planet

 It was a complete fluke that their letters, which stated identical findings, reached the French Academy of Sciences within a couple of hours of each other.

-The previously unknown (and allegedly purely extraterrestrial element) they discovered was named helium, after the Greek god of the sun, Helios.
+The previously unknown (and allegedly extra-terrestrial element) they discovered was named helium, after the Greek god of the sun, Helios.

 Fellow scientists showed a healthy scepticism about the findings and gave Lockyer and Janssen a hard time about it.
-But by 1881, the mysterious element helium was discovered in lava thrown up by an erupting Mount Vesuvius and the scientists hurriedly moved on with their day.
+But by 1881, the mysterious element helium was discovered in lava thrown up by an erupting Mount Vesuvius and the naysayers moved on hurriedly with their day.

 Helium's Current Applications